Here’s what’s in the House GOP’s sweeping tax and spending cuts package

 By Tami Luhby, CNN

-(CNN) — Now that nearly a dozen House committees have approved their portions of the massive GOP tax and spending cuts package, the next task is for the proposals to be assembled into President Donald Trump’s “big, beautiful bill.”
-House GOP leaders are aiming to pass the legislation in a full floor vote next week.
+(CNN) — House GOP leaders are scrambling to put the finishing touches on their massive GOP tax and spending cuts package, in hopes of passing President Donald Trump’s “big, beautiful bill” later this week and sending it over to the Senate.

+Speaker Mike Johnson is engaged in last-ditch negotiations over several unresolved issues involving Medicaid, green energy tax credits and the state and local tax deduction.

-The committees’ plans include several controversial measures that would deeply cut into two of the nation’s key safety net programs – Medicaid and food stamps – while making permanent essentially all of the trillions of dollars of individual income tax breaks contained in the GOP’s 2017 Tax Cuts and Jobs Act.
+The package includes several controversial measures that would deeply cut into two of the nation’s key safety net programs – Medicaid and food stamps – while making permanent essentially all of the trillions of dollars of individual income tax breaks contained in the GOP’s 2017 Tax Cuts and Jobs Act.
 What’s more, it would fulfill Trump’s campaign promises to cut taxes on tips and overtime, albeit temporarily.

 The magnitude of the measures is evident in the estimates of the cost they would incur or the savings they would produce.